-Extensive studies by Marvin-DiPasquale and coworkers have documented variation in Hg speciation and the activity of Hg(II)-methylating bacteria in multiple habitats throughout the Bay and its watershed (Grenier et al., 2010; Kieu, 2004; Marvin-DiPasquale et al., 2003; Marvin-DiPasquale et al., 2011; Marvin-DiPasquale et al., 2009; Marvin-DiPasquale and Cox, 2007; Marvin-DiPasquale et al., 2007; Topping et al., 2004; Windham-Myers et al., 2010a; Windham-Myers et al., 2009; Windham-Myers et al., 2010b; Yee et al., 2008).
-The approach used in these studies of benthic MeHg production in the Bay (and elsewhere) is based on three assumptions: 1) the activity of Hg(II)-methylating bacteria (k{meth}) is a primary driver of benthic MeHg production; 2) the availability of inorganic Hg(II) to those bacteria (assessed as tin-reducible 'reactive' mercury (Hg(II)R)) is a second primary driver; and 3) spatial and temporal variation in both benthic MeHg concentrations and production rates are best understood by the examination of independent k{meth} and Hg(II)R data, both of which are used to calculate MeHg production potential (MPP) rates, and both of which vary as a function of habitat-specific geochemical and physical conditions.
+Extensive studies by Marvin-DiPasquale and coworkers have documented variation in Hg speciation and the activity of Hg(II)methylating bacteria in multiple habitats throughout the Bay and its watershed (Grenier et al., 2010; Kieu, 2004; Marvin-DiPasquale et al., 2003, 2007, 2009a,b, 2011; Marvin-DiPasquale and Cox, 2007; Topping et al., 2004; Windham-Myers et al., 2009, 2010a, 2010b; Yee et al., 2008).
+The approach used in these studies of benthic MeHg production in the Bay (and elsewhere) is based on three assumptions: (1) the activity of Hg(II)-methylating bacteria (k{meth}) is a primary driver of benthic MeHg production; (2) the availability of inorganic Hg(II) to those bacteria (assessed as tin-reducible 'reactive' mercury (Hg(II)R)) is a second primary driver; and (3) spatial and temporal variation in both benthic MeHg concentrations and production rates are best understood by the examination of independent k{meth} and $\text{Hg}(II)R$ data, both of which are used to calculate MeHg production potential (MPP) rates, and both of which vary as a function of habitat-specific geochemical and physical conditions.